RIP

 Twice the size and nearly half the price of the similar 'sandwich' found at Ba Shan and just as good.

 Not the deep-fried cabbage green variety but the real thing braised in soy sauce.
 Daughter cried eugh!
-I begged to differ, simplistic and somewhat comforting to eat chew.
+I begged to differ, simplistic and somewhat comforting to

 To be honest the sight of drumsticks unnerves me, I'm more a thigh man.
 This soy sauce based dish was ok but the Cantonese Soy Chicken is miles better.